MarshallAsch/website/_posts/2021-01-08-network-wiring.md

 About a year ago, around the beginning of 2020 before the apocalypse (AKA COVID-19) began, I starting messing around with servers and networking.
 I am a developer and I absolutely love setting up servers and just having them around to run various projects, and raspberry pi's were starting to not quite cut it anymore.
-But, that is not the point of this post, as I went through setting up my [raspbery pi's], [NUC], server, and NAS I ran out of ethernet ports on my Rogers router.
+But, that is not the point of this post, as I went through setting up my [raspberry pi's], [NUC], server, and NAS I ran out of ethernet ports on my Rogers router.
 This got me looking for a switch, and a new wireless access point, and a router.
 I went down quite the rabbit hole and got a bunch of stuff from [Ubiquitu] (which I find very nice) and got my network all set up the way I want it.